open-tale/open-tale.github.io/_docs/04-challenges.md

 | Recall facts about the story | Intelligence
 | Anticipate some facts about the story | Intelligence

-Such challenges require the definition of a *Difficulty Class* (DC).
+Such challenges require the definition of a *Difficulty Class* (DC) by the GM.
 Generically speaking, a DC is a number to be overcome with a roll score.
 So, in order to succeed in a challenge like this, the obtained score must be greater than the DC.

 The table below describes the difficulty for a few DCs: